 IoT and Embedded Web Server technologies both have their plusses and minuses.
 In this hands on article, we will show how it is possible to re-use the device management application for both solutions.
-You may compile the code we present below and connect to the IoT testing server we have setup.
+You may compile the code we present below and connect to the IoT testing server (the online portal) we have setup.

 Embedded Web Servers have been used for device management long before IoT was coined, and it is still very popular due to its simplicity.
 Just take your home router as an example, which provides a web interface for all the router settings.